 For the next 5 years I continued to travel on a different expat international insurance that covered me all around the world for medical coverage, including the US.
 Once again – my schedule was flexible so I didn’t worry about the trip cancelation or typical travel coverage.
 It worked great Obama Care came along and my current plan didn’t qualify under the new rules since it took into account pre-existing conditions.
 Sadly, I needed to make a change again.

 My travels had by then evolved into me coming in and out of the US more and doing shorter trips oriented around my blogging or freelance work.
 So it was time to get US insurance again for medical coverage – but there was a problem…I didn’t really have a home in the US.
 I used my parent’s address as my home for taxes and insurance and that worked ok for a couple of years.

 However, the typical medical insurance (at least for a self-employed person buying through the government marketplace) doesn’t cover you outside of your state or country, so I started purchasing travel insurance for every international trip.

 And that puts me at present day.
 Trying to remember to purchase insurance every time I travel, and having to go through all of the ways that things can go wrong again, and again, and again.
 Ugh.

 But I found a way to easy the pain of purchasing insurance – I bought an annual multi trip travel insurance plan that I only had to renew yearly!

-If you want to know why you should have travel insurance, there are a billion articles out there and why to get travel insurance.
+If you want to know why you should have travel insurance (Ahem…COVID!), there are a billion articles out there and why to get travel insurance.
 The Allianz annual plans do include their epidemic coverage endorsements so you will be covered for various epidemic scenarios too.
 But once you have decided you need it, here are the tips to use to determine how to decide what to purchase.